mini-demand-side-platform/bidding-server/README.md

 ![Test](https://github.com/mini-demand-side-platform/bidding-server/workflows/test/badge.svg)

 # Bidding Server
-This is the bidder server in the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).
-The bidder server handles bid request and returns the most suable ads and price.
+This is the bidder server of the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).
+The bidder server handles bid request and returns the most suitable ads and price.

 When the server received a bid request, it

-1. Gets the eligble ads in the database.
+1. Gets the eligible ads in the database.
 2. Does the feature engineering by custom feature store service.
 3. Makes the click through rate prediction.
-4. Based on the click through rate, comes up a suable price.
+4. Based on the click through rate, comes up a suitable price.

 See the whole bidding flow [here](https://github.com/mini-demand-side-platform/mini-demand-side-platform).